 10 School Days from Referral to Parent Notice:

-Once a written referral has been submitted to the school district or service area office, the Parent Consent Form and Procedural Safeguards information must be given to the parent/guardians within 10 school days.
+Once a written referral has been submitted to the school district or service area office, Notice (a written response) and Procedural Safeguards will be provided to the parent/guardian(s).

 30 School Days between Parent Consent and the initial IEP Team Meeting:

 A team of individuals comprised of professional staff and the parent/guardian(s) of the student will compile all relevant data and consider other potentially necessary evaluations.
 If additional evaluations are necessary, the district will provide the parent with a list of any proposed evaluations necessary to determine eligibility and seek written consent.

 Results of evaluations and any recommendations will be provided to the parent/guardian.
 This information is often provided by a representative of the Multidisciplinary Evaluation Team (MET) and is just a recommendation.
 An initial IEP meeting will be held (and may run concurrently with the recommendation) with the parent/guardians to determine if the child is eligible for special education services based on state rules and regulations, as well as to determine goals, supports, and programs/services based on the student’s individual needs.
 During the meeting, if appropriate, an Individualized Educational Plan (IEP) will be written.
 For the initial provisions of services, the parents must provide written consent giving the district permission to proceed with the provision of services (this is only required at the initial provision).

 Why does my child need an evaluation?